Cost of Living Comparison Between Taiwan and United States Cost of Living Comparison Between Taiwan and United States

 Monthly Cost of Living

-Taiwan is roughly 57% cheaper than United States on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Taiwan is roughly 57% lower than in United States on average – the gap runs across housing, groceries, transport, and services.

 Currency